dkobia/Ushahidi_Pachube/readme.txt

 Pull Pachube Feeds Into Ushahidi

 == Installation ==
+1. Download from github, unzip and rename the folder to pachube
-1. Copy the entire /pachube/ directory into your /plugins/ directory.
+2. Copy the entire /pachube/ directory into your /plugins/ directory.
-2. Activate the plugin.
+3. Activate the plugin.
+4. You'll find the Pachube menu in Manage > Pachube

 == Changelog ==